-VCD: Associated Conditions Make an Appointment Refer a Patient Ask a Question Reviewed by Heather L. Hodges (Gustafson), MA, CCC-SLP, J. Tod Olin, MD, MSCS (October 01, 2016) Many people who have a diagnosis of vocal cord dysfunction (VCD) or exercise-induced laryngeal obstruction (EILO) may have problems with: Asthma Upper respiratory infections Post nasal drip Gastroesophageal reflux (GER) or Gastroesophageal reflux disease (GERD) Laryngopharyngeal reflux (LPR) Exposure to airborne irritants (e.g., pollution, chemicals, allergens) Strong odors, fumes or inhaled chemical exposure Exercise/exertion Stress or anxiety.
+VCD: Associated Conditions Make an Appointment Refer a Patient Ask a Question Reviewed by J. Tod Olin, MD, MSCS (October 01, 2016) Many people who have a diagnosis of vocal cord dysfunction (VCD) or exercise-induced laryngeal obstruction (EILO) may have problems with: Asthma Upper respiratory infections Post nasal drip Gastroesophageal reflux (GER) or Gastroesophageal reflux disease (GERD) Laryngopharyngeal reflux (LPR) Exposure to airborne irritants (e.g., pollution, chemicals, allergens) Strong odors, fumes or inhaled chemical exposure Exercise/exertion Stress or anxiety.
 Exposure to irritants such as postnasal drainage associated with nasal and sinus congestion and/or reflux associated with GER/GERD & LPR can lead to chronic irritation of the throat.
 VCD can also be aggravated by increased chest, shoulder and neck tension.
 Chronic cough and frequent throat clearing can further irritate vocal cords contributing to hypersensitivity.
 VCD: Treatment VCD: Lifestyle Management Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
 Search our clinical trials.